 Paternal haplogroups are families of Y chromosomes that are defined by specific sets of shared mutations.
 Geneticists can use patterns of Y-chromosome variation to trace significant events in human prehistory, such as the migration of people to the Americas or the expansion of agriculture from the Middle East.

 *Because females do not have Y chromosomes, they do not have paternal haplogroups.
 Females can connect with a father or brother to learn about their father’s haplogroup.
-Both males and females can learn about still learn about their recent paternal ancestors in the Ancestry Composition Report.
+Both males and females can still learn about their recent paternal ancestors in the Ancestry Composition Report.
 Learn more about the information available to both males and females.

 Using Haplogroup Reports